 Personal and business finance are skills that you’ll use for a lifetime once they’re developed into habits.

 Make these smart finance tips second nature by practicing them now.
-A frugal mindset is what you need to manage your money the responsible way, ensuring that you hit your financial goals year-in and year-out.
+A frugal mindset is what you need to manage your money responsibly, ensuring that you hit your financial goals year in and year out.

 How Should Leaders Deal with Finance Management?